-THE CHERTIS.

 Name: Environment Agency

-Address: l
+Address:

 The Client's Representative is:

 Name: I

 Address:

 Email:

-The Framework Information is in the Property Flood Resilience Framework Information, this Framework Agreement including the Schedules and Annexes referred to herein.
+The Framework Information is in the Framework Agreement including the Schedules and Annexes referred to herein.

 The Scope of Services of each Lot is defined in Schedule 1: Scope of Services.